• Home

 Summary

-In the article we compare the taxation, fees, investment options, and investor protection for the two main investment account options[i], namely:
+We compare the taxation, fees, investment options, and investor protection for two of the main investment account options[i]:

-Generally, the tax deferral and flexibility offered by an offshore bond account may provide long-term tax benefits over a taxable investment account if:
+Generally, the tax deferral and flexibility offered by an offshore bond may provide long-term tax advantages compared to a taxable investment account if you have high income or significant allocations to liquid assets that generate taxable income and gains.

-• the account fees represents good value for you.
+• Account fees that represent good value to you.

 Taxation